1993 Penny Value (2026 Guide): Errors List, “D”, “S” & No Mint Mark Worth

 1993 No Mint Mark Penny Value

-In contrast, Red-Brown (RB) and Brown (BN) examples typically trade near face value unless they possess rare mint errors like the famous 1993 Doubled Die Obverse.
+Red-Brown (RB) and Brown (BN) examples trade near face value unless they carry a documented error like the Doubled Die Obverse (DDO).

 1993 No Mint Mark Penny Price/Grade Chart